swapnilbamble1438/EcommerceApplication/README.md

 ### Software And Tools Required:
 Visual Studio

-### Its a Javascript Version, for Springboot version see https://github.com/swapnilbamble1438/EcommerceApp
+### Its a Javascript Version, for Java J2EE version see https://github.com/swapnilbamble1438/EcommerceApp